The Beast at Shooting Creek

 "Where are we going?"
 Maggy asked.

 "I don't know," Gavin replied.
-"But we'll know when we get there."
+"But I'll know when I get there."

 © 2017 Jack Shorebird